 On constitutional reform, there is a hard commitment to referenda on “moving to the Alternative Vote for elections to the House of Commons and to a democratic and accountable Second Chamber”; there’ll be a free vote on reducing the voting age to 16; legislation on fixed term parliaments; and a ban on MPs working for generic lobbying companies.
 The Executive Director of 38 Degrees told Left Foot Forward:

 “38 Degrees members will be pleased to see several things we’ve been campaigning for included, like a right to recall MPs, new rules to ban lobbyists from operating in secret, and a referendum on changes to the voting system.

 But our members’ positive reaction to these things is tempered by a frustration that these are still just future promises, nearly a year on from the grand promises of change that followed the expenses scandal.
 If a future Labour government really does want to “restore trust in politics”, it would need to get stuck in to delivering these reforms very early in the new parliament – 38 Degrees members will be ready to campaign for them to do just that.”

 On defence, Labour is committed to a Strategic Defence Review but has pre-empted that process by declaring that “we will maintain our independent nuclear deterrent.”
 Greenpeace this time are less positive, “At a time when spending cuts are seemingly inevitable, the billions Labour has committed to Trident remain protected even from public discussion.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.